 initialize (Configuration config)

-Then, the applicable top-level strategies are determined.
+Then, the applicable top-level strategies (considering also script parameters as described below) are determined.
 Multiple strategies may define the same objective so that additional preconditions (including the triggering event type) can be used to differentiate among the applicable strategies.
 If still multiple strategies are applicable, they are processed in order of their specification.
 Strategies can handle distinct events, e.g., a startup event to initialize the runtime variables.
 Initialization of runtime variables such as the active algorithm or functional parameters may also be given in terms of default values in the configuration.

 A strategy can specify multiple sub-strategies and tactics to realize the adaptation towards the actual (failing) objective.
 The selection of the sub-strategies and tactics during script execution can be static or dynamic.
 In the static case, the first applicable sub-strategy or tactic in the given sequence is executed depending on their preconditions.
 In the dynamic case, a weighting function determines the ranking of the sub-strategies and tactics, which, in turn, determines the sub-strategy or tactic to be executed.
 The weighting function may consider historical information such as the previous impact depending on the functions provided by specific rt-VIL types.
 Further, we allow sub-strategies to enable a hierarchical breakdown of the adaptation specification along nested structures of the underlying application and, thus, dynamic execution also on the nested levels.